By Eric Bright

 One argument in Mr A’s case is this: ‘Either you understand me, or you don’t.
 If you don’t understand me, shut up and let those who do understand me engage in a conversation with me’.
 The problem is that a writer who actually cares to be understood, would have put time and attention into articulating her thoughts in words that can possibly be understood by as many people as possible.

-Since the topic of my article is about philosophy, there is one more important issue to consider in here: Honesty.
+Since the topic of my article is about philosophy, there is one more important issue to consider here: Honesty.
 One of the biggest challenges of all humans, all writers included, is to stay honest with themselves in particular and with others in general.
 If you are a magician, a “conjurer” as James Randi puts it, you are allowed, by the definition of your profession, to deceive your audience.
 Not only that, but also your audience usually pays you to entertain it through your clever deceptions.
 That is why the audience is there in the first place: To be perplexed, puzzled, and to be entertained precisely because of that puzzlement.

 But once a conjurer starts to make money by claiming that her magic is not through what all magicians do, but instead it happens due to her psychic, paranormal powers, then we have a problem.
 This is the case of charlatans and frauds.
-Such a conjurer knows that what he is doing is nothing but a trick, but pretends that it is done by his supernatural abilities.
+Such a conjurer knows that what she is doing is nothing but a trick, but pretends that it is done by her supernatural abilities.
 This can easily fool people and there are countless examples of this type of charlatans who have been making their livings through this dishonest move.

 Writing is also like that, even more so in philosophy.
 A philosopher is supposed to clarify, not mystify.
 Hegel, by his own account that I have mentioned above, is a charlatan.
-He knows that what he is saying is nonsense, and he does it nevertheless.
+He knows that what he is saying is nonsense, and he does it anyway.

 Richard Dawkins puts it this way: